jonnyleealas/401-Reads/googleIT/networkServices.md

 Proxy server: acts as an intermediary between a company network and the internet.
 These help filter websites privacy and regulating access inside a company.

 # Accessing Remotely
-We can do this by creating an ssh server using the cli.
+We can do this by creating an ssh server using the cli....